MatteoManni99/MatteoManni99/README.md

 ### Hi there 👋
+Hello!
+I'm Matteo, a passionate student of artificial intelligence and data engineering.
+Currently, I'm in my second year of the Master's program in "Artificial Intelligence and Data Engineer" at the University of Pisa.
+My enthusiasm for technology, machine learning, and data processing has driven me to explore the world of programming and data science.

 <!--
 **MatteoManni99/MatteoManni99** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.